SonnenladenGmbH/APsystems-EZ1-API-HomeAssistant/README.md

 # APsystems EZ1 - Home Assistant Integration

+## Update
+> [!IMPORTANT]
+> This repo isn't needed anymore.
+The integration is now available at [home-assistant.io/integrations/apsystems](https://www.home-assistant.io/integrations/apsystems).
+Please report issues [here](https://github.com/home-assistant/core/issues?q=is%3Aissue+is%3Aopen+label%3A%22integration%3A+apsystems%22).
+That's why this will be archived and nothing will happen in this repo anymore.

+The custom integration can therefore be disabled and uninstalled, eventhough this will keep working, but I'd still recommend to migrate over to profit from the better code.

 ## Overview

 - The APsystems EZ1 Home Assistant Integration can be used to interact with APsystems EZ1 Microinverters.